gingerhome/gingee/docs/ai-context/ai-context.md

 <a name="module_httpclient"></a>

 ## httpclient
-A module for making HTTP requests in GingerJS applications.
+A module for making HTTP requests in Gingee applications.
 This module provides functions to perform GET and POST requests, supporting various content types.
 It abstracts the complexities of making HTTP requests, providing a simple interface for developers to interact with web services.
 It supports both text and binary responses, automatically determining the response type based on the content-type header.
 It is particularly useful for applications that need to fetch resources from external APIs or web services, and for sending data to web services in different formats.
 It allows for flexible data submission, making it suitable for APIs that require different content types.
 It provides constants for common POST data types, ensuring that the correct headers are set for the request.<b>IMPORTANT:</b> Requires explicit permission to use the module.
 See docs/permissions-guide for more details.

 * [httpclient](#module_httpclient)